Gemmawv/Lowbar/README.md

 ## Installation
-To run tests, please clone the project and install dependencies.
+Please clone the project and install dependencies.

 1. Open a terminal and navigate to the folder in which you wish to save the project.
 Run the following command:
 ``` javascript